 Chest physiotherapy is a treatment method that helps you breathe better by improving lung function.
 This technique clears out the airways to supply more oxygen to the body.
 For many people, breathing comes naturally.
 Patients with underlying conditions also struggle with this, no thanks to their blocked airways.

 Some conditions cause mucus and secretions to block the respiratory system, making it hard to breathe.
 These liquids often trap bacteria that line your sinuses and make you sick.
 Healthcare providers use chest physiotherapy to treat conditions like bronchitis, pneumonia, and other pulmonary diseases that affect the respiratory system.
-If you have trouble with breathing, consult a physiotherapy clinic for help.
+If you have trouble with breathing, consult a physiotherapy clinic Toronto for help.

 Here are seven chest physiotherapy techniques used to treat breathing conditions: